open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 - Next, click on "Get Courses" or "Get Resources", under the Manager page.
 It will fetch Courses or Resources provided to community by nation.
 - Last, repeat the process of sending an activities sync to the nation.

+**NOTE**:
-**NOTE**: If there is an "internet connection" error when you click the "Upgrade" button, please repeat the step.
+• If there is an "internet connection" error when you click the "Upgrade" button, please repeat the step.
+• If new updates are not reflected, use `Command+Shift+R` or `Control+Shift+R` to clear cache and refresh.

 ## Take the Course